henriqueal/computational-intelligence/README.md

   - project-II: it's a project of Artifical Neural Network (ANC) to recognize some digits.
   - project-III: it's a project of Ant Colony Optimization (ACO) to resolve Travel Salesman Problem (TSP).

-In each path, contains a specific README.md.
+Each path contains a specific README.md.